 That’s it!
 You’re ready to chat.
 Anyone you talk to will automatically join your contact list.

-Not in the mood for a voice call?
-Having a sneaky conversation at work while the boss isn’t paying attention?
+Perhaps you want to play hooky at work without anyone catching on that you’re chatting away with your friend.
+Maybe you want to keep a sensitive conversation from being overheard in the subway.
 Text chats are just as useful today as they’ve ever been; there’s a reason Facebook Messenger and WhatsApp remain two of the most popular apps in the world.
 Here’s how to text chat on Skype.

 Step 1: Select the person you want to talk to, either from the list of recent conversations on the left or your contact list at the top of the window or by selecting the chat bubble.
 Doing so will open up a chat on the right side of the app window.